pcarbo/kyoto/README.md

 In total, you should run **map.qtls.R** 4 times with different parameter settings.

-The script calculates two sets of LOD scores for all available SNPs on chromosomes 1-19.
-Once all the calculations are completed, it displays the LOD scores for all the SNPs in one graphic.
-In the R workspace, the LOD scores are stored in two data frames: **gwscan.qtl** is the output from the qtl function **scanone** (this is also the light blue curve in the figure); and **gwscan.rel**, the output from the analogous function in **QTLRel**, scanOne (this is also the dark blue line in the figure).
+**LOD scores:** The script calculates two sets of LOD scores for all available SNPs on chromosomes 1-19.
+Once all the calculations are completed, it displays the LOD scores for all the SNPs in a single figure.
+In the R workspace, the LOD scores are stored in two data
+frames: **gwscan.qtl** is the output from the qtl function **scanone** (this is also the light blue curve in the figure); and **gwscan.rel**, the output from the analogous function in **QTLRel**, scanOne (this is also the dark blue line in the figure).

-To determine whether or not a LOD score constitutes "significant" support for an association between genotype and phenotype, we calculate a threshold for significance by estimating the distribution of LOD scores under the null hypothesis, then we take the threshold to be the 100(1 – *a*)th percentile of this distribution, with *a* = 0.05.
+**Sigificance thresholds:** To determine whether or not a LOD score constitutes "significant" support for an association between genotype and phenotype, we calculate a threshold for significance by estimating the distribution of LOD scores under the null hypothesis, then we take the threshold to be the 100(1 – *a*)th percentile of this distribution, with *a* = 0.05.
 It is recommended that the null distribution be estimated with a large number of replicates (at least 1000) to ensure that the threshold is fairly stable.
-But in this case I suggest you use a smaller number of replicates (**num.perm.qtl = 100**) so that the computations can be completed before you have to go home (or return to your hotel room)!
-This significance threshold is depicted by the dotted orange line in the figure.
+But in this case I suggest you use a smaller number of replicates (**num.perm.qtl = 100**) so that the computations can be completed before you have to go home or return to your hotel room.
+This significance threshold is shown by the dotted orange line in the figure.

 **Note:** This permutation procedure does not account for differences in genetic sharing among the AIL mice.
 I have also implemented a